Summary

 Meg suddenly feels herself torn apart from Charles and Calvin and thrust into silent darkness.
 She tries to cry out to them but finds she does not even have a body, much less a voice.
 Suddenly, she feels her heart beating again and sees Charles and Calvin shimmer back into material presence.
 Mrs. Whatsit, Mrs. Who, and Mrs. Which inform the children that they are on the planet Uriel.
 When Calvin inquires into their mode of travel, Mrs. Whatsit explains that they do not travel at any one speed, but rather "tesser" or "wrinkle" through space.
 Meg wonders if this term relates to the "tesseract" that Mrs. Whatsit mentioned earlier.

 As they travel through the clouds of Uriel, Mrs. Whatsit shows them a view of the universe not observable from Earth.
-The children see a great white disk that Mrs. Whatsit identifies as one of Uriel's moons, and watch a sunset and moonset.
-Then, above the clouds, they see a blackness that seems to envelop all the stars around it.
+The children see a great white disk that Mrs. Whatsit identifies as one of Uriel's moons, and they wait for a sunset and moonset.
+Then, above the clouds, they see a darkness that seems to envelop all the stars around it.
 Meg knows instinctively that the shadow is the most concentrated form of evil she has ever seen, for it is not cast by any object but is a Thing itself.
-When they return to the flowery fields beneath, Meg walks directly up to Mrs. Which and asks if the Dark Thing they saw is what her father is fighting.
+When they return to the flowery fields beneath, Meg walks up to Mrs. Which and asks if the Dark Thing they saw is what her father is fighting.

 Analysis

-This entire chapter is replete with religious allusions and connotations: the planet Uriel is named for one of the guardian angels of the Biblical tradition; and Calvin will eventually compare Mrs. Whatsit, Mrs. Who, and Mrs. Which to guardian angels who travel with and protect them on their cosmic quest.
+This entire chapter is replete with religious allusions and connotations: the planet Uriel is named for one of the guardian angels of the Biblical tradition, and Calvin will eventually compare Mrs. Whatsit, Mrs. Who, and Mrs. Which to guardian angels who travel with and protect them on their cosmic quest.
 Mrs. Whatsit translates the music of Uriel's beautiful inhabitants into Biblical verses; the garden that the travelers fly over resembles Eden in its majesty and serenity, and Meg mentally describes it as "bliss."
 Finally, Calvin falls to his knees to worship Mrs. Whatsit when she changes her external form, and implicit in her rebuke ("never to me") is the suggestion that there is another Being more worthy of his devotion.
 These religious motifs reflect L'Engle's passionate commitment to developing her own Christian theology in her writing.

 L'Engle's biography also shines through here in the form of the author's use of classical music.
 L'Engle's mother was a gifted pianist and taught her daughter a fondness for music; L'Engle grew up hearing her mother and other musicians practicing and performing.
 Many of the characters in her novels are passionate about music, and in this chapter, Mrs. Whatsit speaks in "a rich voice with the warmth of a woodwind, the clarity of a trumpet, the mystery of an English horn."
 In addition, the Biblical verses she quotes are about "singing a new song unto the Lord."
-Thus this chapter blends L'Engle's Christian orientation and her love of classical music.
+Thus this chapter blends L'Engle's Christian faith and her love of classical music.